 Formerly known as Shadow Lawn mansion, Wilson Hall was built in 1929 at a cost of $10.5 million as the private residence of former F.W.
 Woolworth Co. president Hubert Templeton Parson and his wife, Maysie.
 Philadelphia architect Horace Trumbauer and his assistant Julian Abele, the first African-American professional architect, designed the mansion in the neoclassical French tradition.
 The construction incorporates limestone quarried in Bedford, Indiana (also used in the Empire State Building), steel, concrete, and 50 varieties of Italian marble.
 Wilson Hall has been described in newspapers throughout the world, is featured in many books on architecture and art, and has been used as backdrop for innumerable print ads and television commercials.
 Many visitors also recognize it as the setting for the 1982 film version of Annie.

-In 1978, along with the University's Guggenheim Memorial Library, the Wilson Hall building was entered in the National Register of Historic Places.
-In 1985, the U.S. Department of the Interior designated the building a National Historic Landmark.
+In 1978, Wilson Hall was entered in the National Register of Historic Places.
+In 1985, the U.S. Department of the Interior designated it a National Historic Landmark.